arca-dpss/manual-open-science/README.md

 ARCA courses are advanced and highly applicable courses on modern tools for research in Psychology.
 They are organised by the Department of Developmental and Social Psychology at the University of Padua.
-At the link dpss.unipd.it/arca it is possible to have detailed information on all active courses.

 ## Contribute

 Surely there are many typos to fix and new arguments to include.
 Anyone is welcome to contribute to this book.
 For small typos just send a pull request with all the corrections.
-To propose new chapters or paragraph, instead, open an issue to discuss and plan them.
+To propose new chapters or paragraphs, instead, open an issue to discuss and plan them.

 ## Acknowledgements